shreshtab/iceberg-lakehouse-hol/1_Table_Migration/migrate_tbl_to_iceberg_SQL.md

 Before starting, ensure you have:

 - Access to the Cloudera environment.
-- Proper permissions to execute SQL commands in HUE for Hive Virtual Warehouse (VW) or Impala VW.
+- Proper permissions to execute SQL commands in HUE for Hive Virtual Warehouse (VW).
 - Your `${prefix}` (e.g., your User ID) ready for use in the queries.

 ## Method 1: In-Place Migration (Convert Existing Table to Iceberg)